Common Sense Media Review

 What's the Story?

-DOCTOR WHO is a long-running British sci-fi series that tells the story of an alien Time Lord known as the Doctor, who takes it upon himself to defend the peaceful residents of the galaxy against invading threats.
-This he does by traveling through time in a machine called the TARDIS (which looks like a blue telephone booth) to key moments of villain insurgencies.
-He's always flanked by an associate (collectively known throughout the series as Companions) who helps him to defeat the invaders and get the time stream back to normal.
-Thanks to a neat plot device that lets the Doctor go through physical changes called "regeneration" to avoid death, the show has seen numerous actors in the title role, culminating in Jodie Whittaker assuming the title of the Thirteenth (and first female) Doctor in 2018.
+DOCTOR WHO is a long-running British sci-fi series that tells the story of an alien Time Lord known as the Doctor, whose mission it is to defend the peaceful residents of the galaxy against invading threats.
+The Doctor does this by traveling through time in a machine called the TARDIS (which looks like a blue telephone booth) to key moments of villain insurgencies.
+The Doctor is always joined by an associate (collectively known throughout the series as "companions") who helps defeat the invaders and gets the time stream back to normal.
+Thanks to a plot device that lets the Doctor go through physical changes called "regeneration" to avoid death, the show has cast many actors of various races, ages, and genders in the title role.

 Is It Any Good?

-Some incarnation of this long-running show has been a presence on and off the small screen since the early 1960s, resulting in a diverse viewer base.
-Each character regeneration has paved the way for a new and unique version of the good Doctor, and although longtime fans are sure to hold to their favorites in the role, the variety gives the show a certain freshness that enables its longevity.
-Although many of the plots hint at complicated concepts -- particularly relative to the mind-boggling inter-dimensional capabilities of the TARDIS (that's Time and Relative Dimensions in Space, if you must know) -- the basic concept remains unchanged: An unflappable adventurer goes where he's needed to prevent a rotating cast of interplanetary villains from pursuing their evil agendas.
+Some incarnation of this captivating show has endured on the small screen since the early 1960s, resulting in a diverse viewer base.
+Each character regeneration in Doctor Who has paved the way for a new and unique version of the title character, and though longtime fans are sure to have their favorites, the variety gives the show a certain freshness that enables its longevity.
+Though many of the plots hint at complicated concepts—such as the mind-boggling interdimensional capabilities of the TARDIS (that's Time and Relative Dimensions in Space, if you must know)—the basic concept remains unchanged: An unflappable adventurer goes where they are needed to prevent a rotating cast of interplanetary villains from pursuing their evil agendas.

-As sort of an anti-action-hero, the Doctor uses charm and quick thinking to disarm foes rather than guns or fists.
+As a sort of anti-action hero, the Doctor uses charm and quick thinking to disarm foes, rather than guns or fists.
 Among other likable traits, this gives the character strong appeal and broadens the show's potential fan base.
-There's still a fair amount of violence and plenty of tense moments, but they're offset by a real joviality that all ages will enjoy.
-The interactions between the Doctor and his Companions are fun (even if the ladies often fade into the woodwork when the accolades are handed out), and the colorful cast of alien forms always promise some surprises.
-Though Doctor Who's low budget can show in its CG effects at times, the entertaining stories and iconic protagonist have inspired a longstanding cult following for good reason.
+There's still a fair amount of sci-fi violence and plenty of tense moments, but they're offset by a real joviality that viewers of most ages will enjoy.
+The interactions between the Doctor and companions are fun, and the colorful cast of aliens always promises some surprises.
+Though Doctor Who's low budget can show in its CG effects at times, the entertaining stories and iconic lead have inspired a longstanding cult following for good reason.

 Talk to Your Kids About ...